assen-totin/powershell-unixattributes/README.md

 You can use the provided NSIS script to build a GUI installer with the script.
 NSIS is available for Windows and Linux, see http://nsis.sourceforge.net (on Linux, be sure to check with your distro first):

-* From the top level directoy of the repo, call `makensis Add-UnixAttributes.nsis`.
+* From the top level directoy of the repo, call `makensis AddUnixAttributes.nsis`.

 # Binary Downloads